 For a listing of our typical service times, click here.

 Grace Cathedral is the daughter of historic Grace Chapel.
-The first little chapel was built in the gold rush year of 1849, and the imposing third church, for a time called Grace "Cathedral," was destroyed in the fire following the 1906 earthquake.
+The first little chapel was built in the gold rush year of 1849, and the imposing third church, for a time called Grace Cathedral, was destroyed in the fire following the 1906 earthquake.
 The railroad baron/banker Crocker family gave their ruined Nob Hill property for a diocesan cathedral, which took its name and founding congregation from the nearby parish.

-The cathedral has become an international pilgrimage center for church-goer and visitor alike.
+Grace Cathedral has become an international pilgrimage center for church-goer and visitor alike.

-For more information on the art and architecture of the cathedral, click here.
+For more information on the art and architecture of the Cathedral, click here.

 Website Design and Content Management by 1250 Media